Top 10 most popular monuments of love in the world

 Image credit: razihusin/Depositphotos

-Kellie’s castle is also one of the most popular monuments of love in the world, situated in Batu Gajah, Kinta District, Malaysia.
-Kellie’s castle combines romance, tragedy, and mystery.
-Scottish planter William Kellie Smith built Malaysia’s oldest castle for his beloved wife, Agnes Smith.
-This beautiful castle takes influences from Greco-Roman, Indian, and Moorish styles.
+Kellie’s Castle, situated in Batu Gajah, Kinta District, Malaysia, is one of the world’s most popular monuments of love, combining romance, tragedy, and mystery.
+A Scottish planter, William Kellie Smith, built this castle for his beloved wife, Agnes Smith.
+The beautiful design of the castle reflects Greco-Roman, Indian, and Moorish influences.

-Legend says a break of a flu epidemic during the castle’s construction that killed many construction workers and halted the building work.
-To appease the Hindu workers to restart, Smith created a Hindu temple near his palace.
-However, plans for further construction of the castle came to a stop in 1926 after Kellie Smith died unexpectedly from pneumonia.
-Then the government acquired it.
+According to legend, the outbreak of a flu epidemic during the castle’s construction killed many workers and halted the building work.
+Smith created a Hindu temple near his palace to appease the Hindu workers and restart construction.
+However, plans for further castle construction stopped in 1926 after Kellie Smith died unexpectedly from pneumonia.
+The government then acquired the castle.
+Kellie Smith had also planned to build a 6-story tower, a rooftop courtyard for entertaining, and an indoor tennis court.

 An Email A Day Keeps Boring Away